SimpleHacks/QDEC/docs/RP2040_PIO_investigation.md

     * conditional jump (with decrement side-effect) of Y (when y != 0)
     * MOV allows bitwise negation
     * MOV allows bit-reversal
-    * SET can create values 0..31
+    * SET can create values 0..31 only
     * Thus ... non-trivial to XOR
 * If the program uses `MOV EXEC` or `OUT EXEC`, then the CPU cannot write to the `SMx_INSTR` register, because they use